Supernova Precursor Emission and the Origin of Pre-Explosion Stellar Mass-Loss: Results

 \subsection{Wind Scenario}

 Figure \ref{fig:lc_wind} shows examples of the light curve and effective temperature evolution in the wind mass-loss scenario, for a fixed progenitor mass $M_\star=10\,\Msun$.
 A thick black curve depicts the chosen fiducial model, with wind mass-loss rate $\dot{M}=\smyr$ and speed $v_{\rm w}=200\,\kms$ (corresponding to $R_{\rm s}=100\,\Rsun$, Eq.~\ref{eq:v_esc}).
+This mass loss rate is broadly motivated by observed Type IIn SNe, though is somewhat higher than the values typically inferred (albeit usually on larger radial scales; e.g., \citealt{Smith2014}).
 As described in Sec.~\ref{sec:wind_setup}, the total light curve is obtained by adding those from successive single shells (an example of which is shown by a thin black curve in Fig.~\ref{fig:lc_wind}).
-Since the total luminosity approaches a steady-state on the timescale roughly set by the characteristic duration of the single shell emission, we denote the latter $t_{\rm rise}$ and calculate its value in the same way as the eruption model at the stationary state.
-The rise-time is roughly equal to that over which photons diffuse out from the shell, $t_{\rm d}$ (Eq.~\ref{eq:tdwind}, or Eq.~\ref{eq:tion} for high values of $\dot{M}$; see below).
+Since the total luminosity approaches a steady-state on the timescale roughly set by the characteristic duration of the single shell emission, we denote the latter $t_{\rm rise}$ and calculate its value in the same way as the eruption model at the stationary state (i.e., it is defined by the timescale over which 90\% of energy is radiated).
+The rise-time is roughly equal to that over which photons diffuse out from the shell, $t_{\rm d}$ (Eq.~\ref{eq:tdwind}).

 The single-shell light curve exhibits a gradual rise followed by sharp peak, powered by the escape of energy that accompanies a rapid decrease in the photon diffusion timescale at hydrogen recombination.
 For the fiducial model, radiation pressure dominates (marginally) over gas pressure during the recombination phase, rendering the contribution of recombination energy to the radiated energy small.
-The luminosity reached during the steady plateau phase is roughly given by the product of the single shell's characteristic luminosity calculated in the same way as in the eruption model, by the number of shells ejected during the rise phase $\simeq t_{\rm rise}/\dt$.
+The luminosity reached during the steady plateau phase is roughly given by the product of the single shell's characteristic luminosity calculated in the same way as in the eruption model (dividing the radiated energy by $t_{\rm rise}$), by the number of shells ejected during the rise phase $\simeq t_{\rm rise}/\dt$.
 We remark that the rise-time $t_{\rm rise}(\sim t_{\rm d})$ is independent of the choice of shell thickness $v\dt$ because it does not enter in Eq.~\eqref{eq:tdwind}.